The 25 Best Foods for Instant Detox

-If quitting smoking is a New Year’s resolution, add a side of salmon.
-Researchers say a healthy diet rich in anti-inflammatory omega-3 fatty acids may then help to reverse arterial stiffness—a common side effect of smoking, which, like a kinked hose, inhibits the flow of cleansing blood through the arteries and to vital organs.
-A three-week study in the International Journal of Cardiology found smokers who supplemented with just 2 grams of omega-3s a day—what you’ll find in a 4-ounce portion of salmon—saw marked improvement in the elasticity of the arteries, allowing for healthy blood flow.
-(Just make sure you’re buying wild versions.
-Find out why in our exclusive report on the 8 Reasons You Should Never Order the Salmon.)
+If quitting smoking is a New Year's resolution, add a side of salmon.
+Penn State researchers say a healthy diet rich in anti-inflammatory omega-3 fatty acids may then help to reverse arterial stiffness—a common side effect of smoking, which, like a kinked hose, inhibits the flow of cleansing blood through the arteries and to vital organs.
+A three-week study in the International Journal of Cardiology found smokers who supplemented with just 2 grams of omega-3s a day—what you'll find in a 4-ounce portion of salmon—saw marked improvement in the elasticity of the arteries, allowing for healthy blood flow.

 While we wouldn't recommend a hard-core, food-free detox to get ready for New Year's, adding some naturally-detoxifying beets to your plate is a strategy we can get behind.
 These jewel-toned roots contain a type of antioxidant called betalains that help repair and regenerate cells in the liver, the body's primary detox center.
 If you've been boozing to stay warm (no judgement, hot toddies are delicious), your liver may be feeling overworked.
 Beets will give it a bit of support so you're ready for that packed party schedule come spring.

-If you’re already feeling a bit pasty from winter, cook up some sweet potatoes.
-You’ll get a sun-kissed complexion from the carotenoids, an organic pigment that gives the spuds their orange color.
-But, no, you won’t look like an Oompa Loompa—we promise.
-In fact, given the choice between a real suntan and a glow caused by diet, study participants preferred the carotenoid complexion.
+If you're already feeling a bit pasty from winter, cook up some sweet potatoes.
+You'll get a sun-kissed complexion from the carotenoids, an organic pigment that gives the spuds their orange color.
+But, no, you won't look like an Oompa Loompa—we promise.
 Just half a medium potato with the skin provides 200 percent of your daily recommended carcinoid intake, so eat up!

 One of the best metabolism-boosting ingredients out there is likely already sitting in your refrigerator: mustard.
-Eating just one teaspoon of the stuff—for a mere 5 calories—can boost your metabolism by up to 25 percent for several hours, according to English researchers.
+Eating just one teaspoon of the stuff—for a mere 5 calories—can boost your metabolism by up to 25 percent for several hours, according to scientists at England's Oxford Polytechnic Institute.
 Smear some of the spread onto a turkey sandwich, brush some onto a fish fillet before baking, or use it as a meat marinade.
 Since eating protein can also boost your calorie burn, combining them is a middle-whittling double whammy!

 Add some spinach to your plate to ward off hunger naturally.
-The green’s membranes contain a powerful appetite suppressing compounds called thylakoids.
+The green's membranes contain a powerful appetite suppressing compounds called thylakoids, according to an Appetite study.
 A cup of spinach is super-low cal, so go ahead and add some to your breakfast smoothie, morning omelet or lunchtime sandwich to fill up without filling out.

 No matter how toned your stomach actually is, bloat can banish your abs from sight.
-Luckily, fighting back against gas and water retention is as easy as biting into a banana.
-Eating the fruit twice daily as a pre-meal snack can reduce belly-bloat by 50 percent according to researchers!
+Luckily, fighting back against gas and water retention is one of the amazing things bananas do to your body.
+Eating the fruit twice daily as a pre-meal snack can reduce belly-bloat by 50 percent according to research published in the journal Anaerobe!
 Bananas have two superpowers that help slim your stomach: they increase bloat-fighting bacteria in the stomach and provide a healthy dose of potassium, which can help diminish water retention.
-Translation: You’ll shimmy into those cute spring fashions with confidence.
-And click here to see 21 Amazing Things Bananas Do To Your Body!
+Translation: You'll shimmy into those cute spring fashions with confidence.

 Consuming foods high in antioxidants, like tomatoes, can actually ward off skin damage from the inside out.
 Study participants who ate five tablespoons of tomato paste a day had 33 percent more protection against sunburn than a control group, in one British Journal of Dermatology study.
 Don't worry, you don't have to down it straight.
 Look for low-sodium varieties to keep bloating at bay, and add it to soups, stews, sauces, or omelets for a hit of Mediterranean flavor.

 Downing those winter cocktails make you more than fat and hungover; the fatty deposits that build up around your liver after weeks of overeating and drinking put you at increased risk for liver cancer.
-But just a couple small handfuls a day of vitamin-packed almonds could help cleanse the deposits out, according to a recent study from the Journal of the National Cancer Institute.
-Researchers found a clear inverse response between vitamin E intake and liver cancer risk; those that consumed the most—about 16 mg, or about 15 almonds—showed a 40 percent lower risk of liver cancer than those who consumed less.
+But just a couple small handfuls a day of vitamin-packed almonds could help cleanse the deposits out and lower levels of "bad" LDL cholesterol, according to a recent study from The British Journal of Nutrition.

-You went out on a limb and bought a tight little dress for your friend’s spring wedding—it’s one size too small.
+You went out on a limb and bought a tight little dress for your friend's spring wedding—it's one size too small.
 What better motivation to lose weight, right?
 Now you have a month and a half to shrink your waist.
-Don’t freak out.
-Here’s your game plan: Instead of overhauling your entire diet, simply add an artichoke to your dinner salad.
-For every 10 grams of fiber you eat daily, your middle will carry almost 4% less flab according to researchers.
-Just one artichoke will help you hit the day’s nutritional mark—and look trim as ever on your friend’s big day!
-For more fat-blasting tips, click here for 44 Ways to Lose 4 Inches of Body Fat!
+Don't freak out.
+Here's your game plan: Instead of overhauling your entire diet, simply add an artichoke to your dinner salad.
+For every 10 grams of fiber you eat daily, your middle will carry 3.7 percent less flab, according to Wake Forest University researchers.
+Just one artichoke will help you hit the day's nutritional mark—and look trim as ever on your friend's big day!

-While eating something that can give you gas to slim down for spring may sound counterintuitive, it’s actually a solid strategy.
-In one four-week study, researchers found that study participants who ate a calorie-restricted diet that included four weekly servings of legumes lost more weight than those on a calorie-equivalent diet that didn’t include beans—likely due to the legume’s high fiber content.
-To reap the benefits at home, add lentils, chickpeas, peas and beans into your weekly diet.
+While eating something that can give you gas to slim down for spring may sound counterintuitive, it's actually a solid strategy.
+In one four-week study published in the European Journal of Nutrition, researchers found that study participants who ate a calorie-restricted diet that included four weekly servings of legumes lost more weight than those on a calorie-equivalent diet that didn't include beans—likely due to the legume's high fiber content.
+To reap the benefits at home, add lentils, chickpeas, peas, and beans into your weekly diet.
 Those were the exact types of legumes participants ate in the study.

-Oats are a rich source gut friendly fiber.
+Oats are a rich source of gut-friendly fiber.
 One cup of oats delivers 16 grams of fiber, including insoluble, which feeds healthy bacteria in your gut, and a soluble kind called beta-glucan.
-Bonus: Oats also contain the anti-inflammatory compound avenanthramide, which combined with beta-glucan—help prevent against obesity-related health problems including heart disease and diabetes.
+Bonus: Oats also contain the anti-inflammatory compound avenanthramide, which studies show can help prevent against obesity-related health problems including heart disease and diabetes.
 And research in the Journal of the American College of Nutrition suggests oatmeal may be the most filling breakfast in the cereal aisle—resulting in greater and longer-lasting feelings of satiety than ready-to-eat breakfast cereal.
-Enjoy some with a cup of weight-loss tea—choose a decaffinated one from this list of The 21 Best-Ever Teas for Weight Loss.

 One cup of antioxidant-rich blackberries packs in 7.6 grams of fiber!
 Bonus: By combining the two, you trigger your gut to produce butyrate, a fatty acid that reduces fat-causing inflammation throughout your body.
 In a Canadian study, researchers discovered that those whose diets were supplemented with insoluble fiber had higher levels of ghrelin—a hormone that controls hunger.
 Shed pounds easily—and in minutes—by cooking up these essential, delicious and proven recipes for overnight oats that help you lose weight.